oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/sql-command.png "")

-2. Copy and paste the following create table statement in the code editor to create a package on insert, update and delete events.
+2. Copy and paste the following CREATE TABLE statement in the code editor to create a package on insert, update and delete operations of events table.

     ```
     <copy>